Common Fisheries Policy (CFP)

 European Commission Proposes Council Decision to Open EU–Mauritius Sustainable Fisheries Partnership Negotiations

 The European Commission has proposed opening negotiations for a new EU-Mauritius Sustainable Fisheries Partnership Agreement to replace the current protocol expiring in December 2026.
-Operators should prepare for potentially reduced fishing opportunities and stricter sustainability, monitoring, and IUU compliance requirements in Mauritian waters post-2026.
+Operators should anticipate stricter sustainability requirements and potentially reduced fishing opportunities as the EU aligns future access with enhanced monitoring and IUU compliance standards.

 data.consilium.europa.euEuropean UnionEuropean UnionMauritiusMauritius